 Worship Events on Christmas Eve in Rome

-You can also return to St. Peter’s on Christmas day at noon when the Pope gives his Christmas Day Urbi et Orbi speech and blesses the crowd.
+You can also return to St. Peter’s on Christmas day at noon when the pope gives his Christmas Day Urbi et Orbi speech and blesses the crowd.
 He only does this on Christmas and Easter, so expect large crowds.
 Looking for fewer people?
 Head to the Basilica of Santa Maria Maggiore, one of the oldest churches in Rome.

-You will see presepi in every church around the holidays, as well as most shop and bakery display windows.
-An impressive, life-size display will be in St. Peter’s Square next to the Christmas tree.
+You’ll see presepi in every church around the holidays, as well as most shop and bakery window displays.
+For an impressive, life-size display, head to St. Peter’s Square next to the Christmas tree.

 Popular Rome Tours

 Not ready to book a tour?
 Find out if Rome tours are worth it.

 Via del Corso is fun to see for the never-ending Christmas lights, but there’s more to explore!
 Streets vendors will line the busy squares, like Piazza Navona and Campo de’ Fiori, where you can buy unique handcrafted gifts.

 One of the most popular Christmas Markets in Rome is in the iconic Piazza Navona.
 It’s also known as the Befana Christmas Market and opens the first week of December and ends January 6.
 It’s not as full of vendors as it used to be, but you can still find treats and treasures.